-If a seat belt is worn during a crash, you should have your dealer inspect the belt, and replace it if necessary.
+If a seat belt is worn during a crash, it must be replaced by the dealer.
 A belt that has been worn during a crash may not provide the same level of protection in a subsequent crash.
-The dealer should also inspect the anchors for damage and replace them if needed.
+The dealer should also inspect the anchors for damage and replace them if needed